Insuring the Contract Works

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.

-The latest in our CL Guides series comes from Rachel Chaplin of DLA Piper LLP who explains some of the key time-related provisions relating to construction works.
+The latest in our Construction Guides series comes from Rachel Chaplin of DLA Piper LLP who explains the contractual provisions in the industry’s standard form contracts for dealing with defects.

 This story is only available to subscribers to the printed edition of Construction Law.
 If you have a subscription please log in to read the rest of the story.